 How to Use the Homemade Yard Flea Spray

 Simply spray all over your yard/garden, paying particular attention to areas that animals frequent.
-The smell will be strong initially, but will fade quite quickly.
+The smell will be strong initially but will fade quite quickly.
 Spray the garlic flea spray solution once a week or every few days if desired for the ultimate flea-free yard.

 When spraying your garden, it is important that you do not oversaturate the plants.
 An oversaturation can affect other beneficial insects in the yard as well.
 It is best to only apply a small amount of the garlic spray solution to the vegetation within the yard.
 The high concentration of the solution is enough to keep the fleas from breeding with just a small amount of the mixture.
 An oversaturation will not offer you any extra flea prevention but can affect the other insects in a negative way.

 It takes a lot of garlic in high concentration to present health problems with dogs.
 They may be curious about the smell and even lick the plants, but unless they graze on a whole load of sprayed plants, which is highly unlikely, there is little to be concerned about.

 This natural homemade garlic flea spray is for use in outdoors only.
 It is not recommended for use indoors.